Last updated 29th August, 2025

 Modern prefab extensions are nothing like those ugly, grey concrete slab buildings you may be thinking of.
 You can also customise them to your tastes while staying within budget.

-They also offer a more private living space compared to conservatories, and they are also a lot more durable and will outlast conservatories and timber clad type extensions by decades.
+They also offer a more private living space compared to conservatories, and they are also a lot more durable and will outlast conservatories and timber-clad type extensions by decades.

 To ensure that your prefab extension adds value to your property, you need to make sure that you have a budget in mind, so you don’t end up overspending.
 This is especially important if you plan to sell your home, as you do not want to spend more money that you won’t get in return, as this will leave you with no return on investment.

-The majority of properties can have prefab extension installed, as long as it complies with building regulations and you have obtained a building notice to approve the work.
+The majority of properties can have a prefab extension installed, as long as it complies with building regulations and you have obtained a building notice to approve the work.

 Under permitted development, your prefab extension can extend up to 8 metres at the rear of your property and must be no more than 4 metres higher than your existing home.

-It is also important the area where you are installing the prefab extension is fully prepared.
+It is also important that the area where you are installing the prefab extension is fully prepared.
 For example, the groundwork will need to be level and secure, and if there are any issues or bumps in the ground, excavation may be required.
-Plumbing and wiring will also need to be fixed or installed before the extension can be fixed in place.
+Plumbing and wiring will also need to be fixed or installed before the extension can be secured in place.

 You can add on a prefab extension to almost any part of your home, including the rear and side, or even a wrap-around installation.